 After completing your eLearning project or online course in Adobe Captivate, you can publish it to multiple formats in a simple way.

-You can choose the publish options from the Publish window.
-If you publish to SWF, i.e. Flash format, your learners can see and access the course on their desktops.
-If you select publish to HTML5 option, your learners can view the course on iPads and mobile devices.
-If you publish to both SWF and HTML5, the learners will be able to view the course on desktops, iPads, and mobile devices.
+You can choose from the publish options in the Publish window.
+If you select the publish to HTML5 option, your learners can view the course on iPads and mobile devices.
+If you publish to both SWF and HTML5, learners will be able to view the course on desktops, iPads, and mobile devices.

 2. Publish eLearning Project as Apps

-From Adobe Captivate 8.0.1 and above versions support publishing eLearning courses as mobile applications (Apps).
+Adobe Captivate 8.0.1 and above versions support publishing eLearning courses as mobile applications (Apps).
 This is possible with PhoneGap.
 You can publish eLearning courses to PhoneGap without using a separate App packager application.
-Publishing to Devices (app) menu item is integrated into Captivate.
+Publishing to Devices (app) menu item is integrated with Captivate.

 3. HTML5 Tracker

-This feature is very helpful in converting the Flash-based legacy courses to HTML5.
-Objects in the eLearning courses that are not supported in the HTML5 output get listed in the HTML5 Tracker automatically.
+This feature is very helpful in converting Flash-based courses to HTML5.
+Objects in eLearning courses that are not supported in the HTML5 output get listed in the HTML5 Tracker automatically.
 If you delete or modify such objects in the courses, the tracker also gets updated.

-These area few objects and slides that may not be published in HTML5 output:
+These area few objects and slides that may not be published to HTML5 output: